ermlikeyeah/ermlikeyeah.github.io/_posts/2020-06-23-knowing-why-service-design-designer.markdown

 > Service design improves the experiences of both the user and employee by designing, aligning, and optimizing an organization’s operations to better support customer journeys.
 [Nielsen Norman Group](https://www.nngroup.com/articles/service-design-101)

 I view service design as _doing the work to make services that are usable_.
+(W3C has [a great definition](https://www.w3.org/WAI/fundamentals/accessibility-usability-inclusion/#terms) of usability that can be applied to an experience: _designing products to be effective, efficient, and satisfying_.)

-Service design looks for strengths and weaknesses of any existing or proposed service and then improving.
-It is about being strategic, researching, analysing, understanding what needs to be done and then doing.
+Service design 1. looks for strengths and weaknesses of any existing or proposed service, 2. doing the work to design improvements to the service, 3. seeing those improvements happen.

+It is about being strategic -- researching, analysing, understanding what needs to be done -- and then tactical -- doing what needs to be done.

 #### What outcomes will you be expecting from doing service design work?